-Since Petography, Inc. was established in 1993 by Jim Dratfield, Pet Photographer, it has attracted an elite clientele, including Jennifer Aniston, Henry Kissinger, Barbara Walters, and not-so-famous animal lovers, all of whom share a common passion for their pets.
-Although Jim splits his time between New York City and Los Angeles, this “Traveling Petographer” is commissioned for photo sessions across America, whether it be Tulsa, Santa Fe, Boston, Omaha or Beverly Hills and in Europe as well.
-Petography has garnered national media attention, including profiles on ABC’s “20/20” and “The View,” CNN, “Access Hollywood,” USA Today, Town and Country, Departures, Instyle, and The New York Times.
+Since Petography® was established in 1993 by Jim Dratfield, Pet and Animal Photographer, it has attracted an elite clientele, including Jennifer Aniston, Henry Kissinger, Barbara Walters, and not-so-famous animal lovers, all of whom share a common passion for their pets.
+Although Jim splits his time between New York City and Los Angeles, this Traveling Pet Photographer is commissioned for photo sessions across America (Tulsa, Oklahoma, Santa Fe, Mexico, Boston, Massachusetts, Omaha, Nebraska, or Beverly Hills, California) and in parts of Europe as well.
+Petography® Pet and Animal Photography has garnered national media attention, including profiles on ABC’s “20/20” and “The View,” CNN, “Access Hollywood,” USA Today, Town and Country, Departures, InStyle, and The New York Times.

-An exhibit of Petography’s work was featured at Manhattan’s prestigious William Secord Gallery, the first photo exhibit in this Madison Avenue gallery’s history and only its second exhibit featuring living artists.
-Petography’s photos now grace the pages of books, magazines, gallery walls, greeting cards, tee shirts, calendars-and the homes of their prestigious clients.
+An exhibit of Jim Dratfield’s Pet Photography (Petography®) work was featured at Manhattan’s prestigious William Secord Gallery, the first photo exhibit in this Madison Avenue gallery’s history and only its second exhibit featuring living artists.
+Petography®’s photos now grace the pages of books, magazines, gallery walls, greeting cards, t-shirts, calendars-and the homes of their prestigious clients.
 Jim’s Pug Shots published by Viking Studio in 1999 was featured in People and on many holiday gift book lists throughout the country.
-It has been listed as high as #66 on Amazon.Com.
+It has been listed as high as #66 on Amazon.

-A native of Princeton, NJ, Jim Dratfield grew up in a theatrical family, acting from the age of six and leaving college to pursue stardom in New York and Hollywood.
+A native of Princeton, New Jersey, Jim Dratfield grew up in a theatrical family, acting from the age of six and leaving college to pursue stardom in New York and Hollywood.
 After a successful run in the Broadway revival of “The Man Who Came to Dinner,” in which Jim prophetically played the role of the son who oddly enough runs off to become a photographer, he moved to Los Angeles, where he landed the recurring role of Bud Keiser, obnoxious paramedic extraordinaire in the critically-acclaimed television series, “St. Elsewhere.”
 He also formed his own theatrical production company, O Drat!
-Productions, which received Honorable Mention by the Los Angeles Time Critics as Best Revival of 1986 (for Lanford Wilson’s “Fifth of July).
+Productions, which received Honorable Mention by the Los Angeles Time Critics as Best Revival of 1986 (for Lanford Wilson’s “Fifth of July”).